amkhrjee/ocwd/readme.md

 Install-Script -Name ocwd
 ```

-After the installation is over, you are suggested to close and reopen your terminal for reloaing the shell.
+After the installation is over, you are suggested to close and reopen your terminal for reloading the shell.